 MDSGC invites proposals to support summer internships and student research projects at Maryland institutions.
 Prospective mentors (typically, faculty at educational institutions) who have not previously applied for MDSGC funds are especially encouraged to apply.
 Past mentors are also welcome to propose again to support new or continuing students.

 Projects may be in any STEM area with relevance to NASA’s missions or future workforce needs.
 Preference will be given to proposals with strong NASA connections, including collaboration with NASA scientists or engineers, research associated with past, present or future NASA missions, and general aerospace or space science relevance.
-A typical proposal will request support for 1-2 students.
-This opportunity is primarily intended for undergraduate level students, but proposals to support high-school or graduate interns, or a larger cohort of students, may be considered on a case-by-case basis.
+A typical proposal is envisioned as requesting support for 1-2 students, and MDSGC funding is primarily intended for undergraduate level students.
+However, proposals to support high-school or graduate interns, or a larger cohort of students, will be considered on a case-by-case basis.

 Rules and restrictions: